Software Development

 Bluffing test

 You are tasked with a seemingly impossible problem to solve and repeatedly asked to justify all reasoning as you attempt to solve it.
 Don't worry everyone is told their reasoning is wrong you aren't failing the interview they are seeing how you react.
 Someone used to bluffing their way through work meetings suggesting solutions they don't fully understand will be ruined here and this is of course the point they are making in this interview is you should know what you don't know.
-Candidates here with an impressive pedigree may start acting very aggressive as they've never been told they're wrong and the firm wants to see how you handle being told your idea is stupid.
+Where do you learn how to justify your decisions?
+Game Theory which is a bag of analytical tools that teaches you about strategic decision making but nobody will expect you to know game theory or prove anything.
+The practice for the impossible problems is the USACO problems below.

 Find a mentor